 - Cost or Cost Containment Mechanism - Cost commitment proposals are voluntary.
-Although the submission of cost commitment proposals could, in certain circumstances, prove beneficial, cost commitment proposals do not substitute for the need for a given proposal to meet PJM's technical specifications concerning the proposal and its ability to address the need which gave rise to the competitive solicitation. - o In analyzing any proposed cost commitment and exclusions to a cost cap, PJM will assess the likelihood and consequence of project execution risk factors listed below and impact of the cost commitment. - Cost Estimate Review - Grid Resilience/Performance - o Transfer Capability to what degree are the transfer capabilities to/from and within PJM increased or decreased? - o Coordination with other entities does the proposal enhance or diminish reliability in another neighboring system? - o Operational Performance are there other impacts or benefits to operations performance? - o Grid Resilience does the proposal enhance grid resilience through increased redundancy or operational flexibility? - o Industry practices and generally acceptable methods - Route Diversity does the proposal include an additional diverse route that provides enhanced flexibility? - Reliability Margin - o Consideration of the margin the proposal allows before the facility will hit the next limit - o Project Longevity How many years into the future is a solution alternative expected to be effective?
+Although the submission of cost commitment proposals could, in certain circumstances, prove beneficial, cost commitment proposals do not substitute for the need for a given proposal to meet PJM's technical specifications concerning the proposal and its ability to address the need which gave rise to the competitive solicitation. - In analyzing any proposed cost commitment and exclusions to a cost cap, PJM will assess the likelihood and consequence of project execution risk factors listed below and impact of the cost commitment. - · Cost Estimate Review - · Grid Resilience/Performance - Transfer Capability to what degree are the transfer capabilities to/from and within PJM increased or decreased? - Coordination with other entities does the proposal enhance or diminish reliability in another neighboring system? - Operational Performance are there other impacts or benefits to operations performance? - Grid Resilience does the proposal enhance grid resilience through increased redundancy or operational flexibility? - Industry practices and generally acceptable methods - Route Diversity does the proposal include an additional diverse route that provides enhanced flexibility? - Reliability Margin - Consideration of the margin the proposal allows before the facility will hit the next limit - Project Longevity How many years into the future is a solution alternative expected to be effective?

 - What are the future risk factors?
 Additional load, generation deactivation, additional transmission, future NERC standards, generation or merchant interconnection, impacts to the existing projects?

 - Project Execution Risk/Schedule/Timing

-- o Environmental impact risks
+- Environmental impact risks

-- o Project Complexity
+- Project Complexity

-- o Impact to existing facilities
+- Impact to existing facilities

-- o Technology Considerations Is technology proven?
+- Technology Considerations Is technology proven?

-- o Schedule Time to construct and feasibility of the schedule
+- Schedule Time to construct and feasibility of the schedule

-- o Siting and Permitting Risks
+- Siting and Permitting Risks

-- o Right-of-Way (ROW) and land acquisition- Is new ROW/land required?
+- Right-of-Way (ROW) and land acquisition- Is new ROW/land required?

-- o Physical constraints
+- Physical constraints

-- o Outage Impacts What outages are needed, how long, and what are impacts to system?
+- Outage Impacts What outages are needed, how long, and what are impacts to system?

+- Economic Review

-- Sensitivity Analysis
+- · Sensitivity Analysis